Marie's Butterfly Trail

 The Cactus Garden

 Although not original to Maymont's grounds, the Cactus Garden is located in one of the Dooleys' original garden sites.
 In 2000, a Maymont horticulturist discovered a small oval marked "flowers" on a 1934 topographical map.
 The oval corresponded with a row of stones that existed beside a modern paved walkway.
 Excavation led to the discovery of an entire oval, created in stone, marking the original plot.
 There was no question that the garden should be restored, but lack of a water source posed a dilemma.
 Sandy's Plants, Inc. of Richmond offered the solution—a Cactus Garden (one of Richmond's first public cactus gardens) and donated all the plants.
 The Cactus Garden is located between the Bear Habitat and the lower entrance to the Japanese Garden.
-It may be reached by any entrance and is convenient to the Japanese Garden Tram stop.
+It may be reached by any entrance.

 The Carriage House Garden